AC215-TarAIntino/AC215-TarAIntino-Big/README.md

 docker-compose exec video-generator python -m pytest tests/ --cov=. --cov-report=term-missing -v
 ```

+**Results for all the microservices' tests can be found in their respective `TEST_COVERAGE_SUMMARY.md` files in each folder.
+Screenshots of the test coverage results are also available in the `hand-ins/screenshots for test coverage/` folder.**

 ### End-to-End Integration Tests

 Comprehensive end-to-end tests covering the entire pipeline: